Seadrill unit North Atlantic Drilling launches New York IPO

-Jan 24 Offshore rig operator North Atlantic Drilling, a unit of Seadrill, launched an initial public offering of its shares on the New York Stock Exchange on Friday, the firm said.
+Offshore rig operator North Atlantic Drilling NADL.NFF, a unit of Seadrill (SDRL.OL), launched an initial public offering of its shares on the New York Stock Exchange on Friday, the firm said.

 North Atlantic Drilling is offering 13.5 million shares at $9.25 per share plus an additional 2 million shares to the underwriters with the proceeds going to finance general corporate purposes, it said in a statement.